shashankgupta5/SeleniumMavenProject/README.md

 ## What's New

+v0.6-Further dependencies updates.
+Initial prototype for fluent tests, following the key concept of act and assert.

 v0.5-Updates in allure reporting, selenium and lombok.

 v0.4-Added support for lombok, re-worked on base page objects.
 If your IDE gives errors, do the following-